KX_GameObject(SCA_IObject)

 • dupli (boolean) – optional argument, duplicate the physics shape.

-• evaluated – optional argument, use evaluated object physics shape (Object with modifiers applied).
+• evaluated (boolean) – optional argument, use evaluated object physics shape (Object with modifiers applied).

 Returns: